struffel/usd-container/README.md

 # Building the image yourself

-The Dockerfile uses the [multi-stage-build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to allow building several versions of the image based on the official `Ubuntu:20.04` image.
+The Dockerfile uses the [multi-stage-build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to allow building the different flavors.
 Different versions can be passed as build targets.
 In addition, the `USD_VERSION` build argument must be set as well.
 Here are a few examples for possible build commands:
 ```